MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/warehouse-use-automated-data-capture-systems-adcs.md

 ### <a name="to-specify-that-a-warehouse-employee-is-an-adcs-user"></a>To specify that a warehouse employee is an ADCS user
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Warehouse Employees**, and then choose the related link.
 2. If needed, add a new warehouse employee.
-For more information, see [How to: Set Up Warehouse Employees](warehouse-how-to-set-up-warehouse-employees.md).
+For more information, see [Set Up Warehouse Employees](warehouse-how-to-set-up-warehouse-employees.md).
 3. Choose the **Edit List** action.
 4. Select a warehouse employee from the list.
 In the **ADCS User** field, choose the drop-down arrow, and then select the name of an ADCS user from the list.